aaqfal/LED-RTOS/README.md

 3. **Start Red Flashing Task**
    - Turn the Orange LED ON
-   - Toggle Red Led for x seconds
+   - Toggle Red LED for x seconds
    - Turn Red and Orange LED OFF

 ## Hardware Used